On the affine invariant of simple hypersemitoric systems: The affine invariant of an hypersemitoric system

 \subsection{Examples}

-Now we illustrate Theorem \ref{t.polytopegeneral} with $3$ examples.
-The first example is a system with $2$ focus-focus values inside of a flap.
-The second example is a system with $2$ focus-focus values outside of a flap.
-And the third example is a flap with $2$ elliptic values inside of a flap.
+Now we illustrate Theorem \ref{t.polytopegeneral} with three examples.
+The first example is a system with two focus-focus values on a flap.
+The second example is a system with two focus-focus values outside of a flap.
+And the third example is a flap with two elliptic-elliptic values inside of another flap.

 Let $W_{1,1,2}$ be the Hirzebruch surface defined in Section \ref{s.quantizationhirzebruch}.
 Let

 Then for $a,b,c\in \mathbb{R}$ we consider the integrable system $(W_{1,1,2},\omega_{1,1,2},F_{a,b,c}=(J,H_{a,b,c}))$ where